-Trichas Υefiri is a popular and very famous Pontic story about a bridge located on the ancient Pyxites River east of Trebizond.
-The bridge is on the left side of the main road that goes from Trabzon to Erzeroum.
+Tiss Trichas to Υefiri is a very well known Pontic story about a bridge located on the ancient Pyxites River.
+The bridge is on the left side of the main road that goes from Trabzon to Erzerum.
 It is 18 km from Trabzon near Mikhirtzi-Yesiroglou.
 Today the bridge is not in use.
 Some scholars believe the bridge is located on the Sumela river while others have it on the Matsuka river.
-The tune bears many similarities with the Greek tune Tis Artas to Yefyri (the bridge of Arta).
-In the Pontic version however the master-builder refuses to hand over his father or his mother and agrees to sacrifice his kali (girlfriend) because he says he can find another, while in Tis Artas to Gefiri the wife of the master builder is sacrificed.
+The tune bears many similarities with the Greek tune Tis Artas to Yefyri (Arta's bridge).
+In the Pontic version however the master-builder refuses to hand over his father or his mother and agrees to sacrifice his girlfriend because he says he can find another, while in Tis Artas to Gefiri the wife of the master-builder is sacrificed.

 The Byzantine Monuments and Topography of the Pontos.
 A Bryer.
 D.Winfield.

 Της Τρίχας το Γεφύρι